shalin4788/GuidedCapstone/README.md

 2) Exploratory Data Analysis was performed

-**Training data set development, Model development and selection** Using Linear Regression and performance metrics to identify the best possibility model in order to:
+**Training data set development, Model development and selection**

+Using Linear Regression and performance metrics to identify the best possibility model in order to:

 a) Improve Explained variance

 b) Reduce Mean Absolute Error

-Using KMeans Clustering and scatter plots
+Using KMeans Clustering and scatter plots to convey findings of co-relation coefficients and model performance metrics

 **Sequence of steps followed**